ianyepan/ianyepan.github.io/_posts/2021-05-20-moving-away-from-ohmyzsh.md

-a rather sophisticated workflow in [Magit](https://emacsair.me/2017/09/01/magit-walk-through/) that allows me to stage, commit, push, pull, stash, rebase, reword, and squash etc. Showing the git status in my shell prompt is cool, but not essential.
+a rather sophisticated workflow in [Magit](https://emacsair.me/2017/09/01/magit-walk-through/) that allows me to stage, commit, push, pull, stash, rebase, reword, and squash, etc. Showing the git status in my shell prompt is cool, but not essential.

 ## Uninstalling oh-my-zsh and plugging in my essentials